Samalth/dominion-rising-mod/IMPLEMENTATION_GUIDE.md

 - `/nation leave` - Leave your current nation (non-leaders only)
 - `/nation disband` - Disband your nation (leaders only)
 - `/nation info` - Display information about your nation
+- `/nation help` - Show all available commands with descriptions

 ## Building the Project